-In the Czech Republic the issue of responsability of the State for damages caused during the exercise of public power due to illegal acts and incorrect official procedure is generally

-25 See Articles 258-260 of the Treaty on the functiong of the European Union
+In the Czech Republic the issue of responsability of the State for damages caused during the exercise of public power due to illegal acts and incorrect official procedure is generally handled by the Act No. 82/1998 Coll.27 Nevertheless, this Act was adopted before the admission of the Czech Republic in the European Union and thus, did not took into

 22 In more detail see Annual Report of the Court of Justice of the European Union for 2011.
 Luxembourg: Publications Office of the European Union: 2012, p.
 115 and following and Klíma, Karel et al. Evropské právo.
 1st edition.
-Plzeň: Aleš Čeněk, 2011, p.
+Plzeň : Aleš Čeněk, 2011, p.
 327